The Heart-shaped map of Hajji Ahmed

 A sample of the 3D data captured by the Lucida. © Factum Foundation

-In November 2020 a team from ARCHiVe completed the recording of the original woodblocks by 3D scanning the back of the panels with the Lucida 3D Scanner.
-This information will complement the data from the front, to generate a full record of the condition of the object.
+In November 2020, a team from ARCHiVe completed the recording of the original woodblocks by 3D scanning the back of the panels with the Lucida 3D Scanner.
+This information has been compiled with the data from the front, to generate a full record of the condition of the woodblocks.
+The front of the woodblocks have also been recorded with high-resolution panoramic composite photography, which can be registered alongside the 3D data obtained by the Lucida.

 Guendalina Damone recording the back of the map of Hajji-Ahmed using the Lucida 3D Scanner © Oscar Parasiego for Factum Foundation